PoisotLab/ms_network_prediction/manuscript.md

 Within the network science literature, there are numerous methods for predicting edges based on network properties (*e.g.* block models [@Yen2020ComDet] based on modularity, hierarchical models [@Kawakatsu2021EmeHie] based on embedding, etc.).
 However, in the context of species interaction networks, these properties often covary with connectance.
 As a result we suggest that using connectance as the primary property of interest is most likely to be practical to formulate at the moment.
-We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness [@MacDonald2020RevLin], we can then derive distributions of network properties from richness estimates alone.
+We have models to estimate species richness over space [@Jenkins2013GloPat], and because we can predict connectance from species richness alone [@MacDonald2020RevLin], we can then derive distributions of network properties from richness estimates, that can serve to penalize further models that formulate their predictions at the scale of each possible interaction.

 ### How do we predict how species that we have never observed together will interact?

+A neutral approach to ecological interactions would assume the probability of an interaction to mirror the relative abundance of both species, and would be unaffected by trait variation [@Poisot2015SpeWhy; @Pichler2020MacLea];
+more accurately, a neutral assumption states that the relative abundances are sufficient to predict the structure of networks, and this view is rather well supported in empirical and theoretical systems [@Canard2012EmeStr;
+@Canard2014EmpEva].
+However, functional-trait based proxies could enable better predictions of ecological interactions [@Cirtwill2018FeeEnv;
+@Cirtwill2019QuaFra; @Bartomeus2016ComFra; @Bartomeus2013UndLin].
+Selection
-A neutral approach would assume the probability of an interaction is only a function of abundance and trait variation would have no effect [@Poisot2015SpeWhy; @Pichler2020MacLea], and that the effect of abundances and traits would have no effect [@Canard2012EmeStr].
-However, functional-trait based proxies could enable better predictions of ecological interactions.
-Selection on functional traits could cause interactions to be conserved at some evolutionary scales, and therefore predictions of interaction could be informed by phylogenetic analyses [@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
+on functional traits could cause interactions to be conserved at some evolutionary scales, and therefore predictions of interaction could be informed by phylogenetic analyses [@Davies2021EcoRed; @Elmasri2020HieBay;
+@Gomez2010EcoInt].
 Phylogenetic matching in bipartite networks is consistent across scales [@Poisot2018IntRet], even in the absence of strong selective pressure [@Coelho2017NeuBio].

 A separate family of methods are based on network embedding (as in the proof-of-concept).
 A network embedding projects each node of the network into a lower-dimensional latent space.
-This enables us to represent the structure of a network, which previously required the $S^2$ dimensions of an adjacency matrix, with a smaller number of dimensions.
-The position of each node in this lower dimensional space is then treated as a latent measurement corresponding to the role of that species in the network [*e.g.*
+Previous explorations of the dimensionality of food webs have revealed that a reduced number of dimensions (7) was sufficient to capture most of their structure [@Eklof2013DimEco]; however, recent quantifications of the complexity of the embedding space of bipartite ecological networks found a consistent high complexity [@Strydom2021SvdEnt], suggesting that the precise depth of embedding required may vary considerably across systems.
+Embeddings enables us to represent the structure of a network, which previously required the $S^2$ dimensions of an adjacency matrix, with a smaller number of dimensions.
+The position of each node in this lower dimensional space is then treated as a latent measurement corresponding to the role of that species in the network [*e.g.* @Poisot2021ImpMam, where a network of about 1500 species was most accurately described using 12 dimensions].
-@Poisot2021ImpMam].
 Species close together in the latent space should interact with similar set of species [@Rossberg2006FooWeb; @Rohr2010ModFoo].
 However, these models are sensitive to sampling biases as they are limited to species for which there is already interaction data, and as a result a methodological